Chappaquiddick incident: Inquest

-Although Kennedy received many messages from voters opposed to his resignation from the Senate, reaction in much of the news media, and of District Attorney Edmund Dinis, was that Kennedy's televised speech left many questions unanswered about how the accident happened, and his delay in reporting it.
-On July 31, 1969, the same day Kennedy returned to his Senate seat, Dinis wrote to the Chief Justice of the Massachusetts Superior Court, Joseph Tauro, asking for a judicial inquest into Kopechne's death.
-He received a response the next day that such inquests are under jurisdiction of the District Court.
+Although Kennedy received many messages from voters opposed to his resignation from the Senate, the reaction in much of the news media, and of District Attorney Edmund Dinis, was that Kennedy's televised speech left many questions unanswered about how the accident happened, and his delay in reporting it.
+On July 31, the same day Kennedy returned to his Senate seat, Dinis wrote to the Chief Justice of the Massachusetts Superior Court, Joseph Tauro, asking for a judicial inquest into Kopechne's death.
+He received a response the next day that such inquests are under the jurisdiction of the District Court.
 Dinis then sent his request to Kenneth Nash, the Chief Justice of the lower court.
-Nash advised Dinis that a grand jury investigation had more "teeth" than an inquest, as it had the power to indict defendants, whereas an inquest was only authorized to determine if a crime has been committed.
+Nash advised Dinis that a grand jury investigation had more "teeth" than an inquest, as it had the power to indict defendants, whereas an inquest was only authorized to determine if a crime had been committed.

 Dinis met with Edgartown District Court Judge James Boyle on August 8 to explain his reasons for requesting the inquest.
 Boyle did not recuse himself, even though he had presided over the hearing at which Kennedy pled guilty.
-Boyle announced the inquest was scheduled to start on September 3, and would be open to the press.
+Boyle announced the inquest was scheduled to start on September 3 and would be open to the press.
 On September 2, Kennedy's lawyers petitioned the Massachusetts Supreme Court for a temporary injunction against the inquest, which was granted.

 Exhumation battle

 Dinis petitioned for an exhumation and autopsy of Kopechne's body, and on September 18, 1969, he publicly disclosed that blood had been found on her long-sleeved blouse and in her mouth and nose, "which may or may not be consistent with death by drowning", when her clothes were given to authorities by the funeral director.

-Judge Bernard Brominski of the Court of Common Pleas in Luzerne County, Pennsylvania, held a hearing on the request on October 20–21.
-The request was opposed by Kopechne's parents.
-Forensic pathologist Werner Spitz testified on behalf of Joseph and Gwen Kopechne that the autopsy was unnecessary and the available evidence was sufficient to conclude that Kopechne died from drowning.
+Judge Bernard Brominski of the Court of Common Pleas in Luzerne County, Pennsylvania held a hearing on the request on October 20–21.
+The request was opposed by Kopechne's parents, Joseph and Gwen Kopechne.
+Forensic pathologist Werner Spitz testified on behalf of the parents that the autopsy was unnecessary and the available evidence was sufficient to conclude that Kopechne died from drowning.
 Judge Brominski ruled against the exhumation on December 1, saying that there was "no evidence" that "anything other than drowning had caused the death of Mary Jo Kopechne."

 The inquest convened in Edgartown in January 1970.
-At the request of Kennedy's lawyers, the Massachusetts Supreme Judicial Court ordered it to be performed secretly with Judge James A. Boyle presiding, and the 763-page transcript was released four months later.
+At the request of Kennedy's lawyers, the Massachusetts Supreme Judicial Court ordered it to be performed secretly with Judge Boyle presiding, and the 763-page transcript was released four months later.